openshift/enhancements/enhancements/baremetal/baremetal-provisioning-optional.md

 ### Non-Goals

-We do not intend to remove the static provisioning IP's at this time, but instead they will need to be IP's available in the external network.
+- We do not intend to remove the static provisioning IP's at this time, but instead they will need to be IP's available in the external network.

+- As is the case for any other provisioning network decisions, this is a day 1 choice that we do not intend to support changing at a later time.

 ## Proposal